 Promises to give - Heritage Club represents multi-year gifts pledged for the YMCA's endowment fund.
 Any donor who pledges a gift of at least \$10,000 to the endowment fund is considered a member of the Heritage Club and has up to 10 years to fulfill their pledge.
-Many donors choose to leave their gift unrestricted to allow the board of directors to direct the gift to the area of greatest need.
+Many donors choose to leave their gift unrestricted to allow the Board of Directors to direct the gift to the area of greatest need.
 Unrestricted funds are invested in the board designated endowment fund.

 Promises to give - Capital Campaign and promises to give - Heritage Club that were acquired during the years ended December 31, 2023 and prior, and are expected to be collected in more than one year, were discounted to present value using risk-adjusted rates of return ranging from 2.52% to 4.95%.
+There were no new promises to give received during the year ended December 31, 2024.